owulveryck/blog/content/post/choreography.md

 # The need of orchestration
 As seen before, a Tosca file would need a tool to transform it to a rela application.
 This tool is **an orchestrator**.

-Here is what I may tell you about thoses poins:

-# You don't need configuration management...

-## What we need is a description of the application

-Mark Shuttleworth did a very cool introduction keynote.
-Its purpose was to introduce `juju`; but the fact is that juju is an answer to modern needs.

-## And an orchestrator to materialize the model

-# Actually, what we need is choreography